Trellis FAQ Page

 Very good question!
 The vast majority of volunteering initiatives globally require their volunteers to pay program fees.
-These fees are how non-profits and social enterprises cover their costs and remain operational.
-The $1,800 program fee that Trellis charges its volunteers covers the volunteer's accommodation costs for three months as well as a number of other things.
+These fees play a large role in helping non-profits and social enterprises cover their costs and remain operational.
+The $1,800 program fee that Trellis charges its volunteers covers the volunteer’s accommodation costs for three months as well as a number of other things.
 For specific details please view our program details page.
-If you do some research on other volunteering initiatives you'll discover that Trellis' program fees are actually quite competitive and affordable!
+If you do some research on other volunteering initiatives you’ll discover that Trellis’ program fees are actually quite competitive and affordable!

 Does Trellis retain money even though it is a non-profit organization?

 All non-profits retain money.
 However, at the end of the fiscal year all revenue must be spent and reinvested into the organization and its operations.
 This is what it means to be a non-profit.
 Yes, we generate revenue but we do not generate ‘profits’ in the traditional sense.
 To operate as a non-profit all your finances must be transparent and reported.
 In our case, we report our finances to the Japanese government.
 They ensure that all our money is productively spent and accounted for.